-WMU of Texas is a dynamic organization seeking to promote, pray for and give to missions.
-WMU is about teaching and promoting missions and encouragement to do missions to our Texas Baptists churches.
-They also organize the yearly Mary Hill Davis offering for state missions.
-Yearly, the Office of Intercultural Ministries submits requests to WMU for support of our many programs which benefit the
+WMU of Texas is a dynamic organization seeking to promote pray for and giving to missions.
+WMU is about teaching and promotion to our Texas Baptists churches about missions and encouragement to do missions.
+They also organize the yearly Mary Hill Davis offering for State Missions.
+Yearly the Office of Intercultural Ministries submits requests to WMU for support of our many programs which benefit the support and development of all Texas Baptists Intercultural churches.
+For more information about WMU please visit their website: https://wmutx.org/

-Overview of New Church Starting Process

-The Church Plant
+Overview of New Church Starting Process The Church Plant

 The first step is to evaluate if your group is ready for the new church start process.
-Please consult our office before making an application to the BGCT Church Staring office.
-Our office has many years of experience in assisting churches through this process that will help avoid some of the pitfalls new intercultural churches face.
+Please consult our office before making application to the BGCT New Church Staring office.
+Our offices many years of experience in assisting churches through this process will help avoid some of the pitfalls new intercultural churches face.

 New churches that go through this process are expected to become self-supporting, self-governing and selfreproducing.
-It is the BGCT conviction that churches start churches, so one of the essential relationships in the new church starting process will be your Primary Sponsor Church.
+It is the BGCT conviction that Churches start Churches, so one of the essential relationships in the new church starting process will be your Primary Sponsor Church.
 They will act as your partner in the birth of your church.
-They will be administratively, legally and financially responsible for the new church.
-Your team of Covenant Partners is made of up of other sponsor churches, your local Baptist association and the BGCT Church Starting strategist and Office of Intercultural Ministries who will partner with you, the Church Planting Pastor.
+They will be administrative, legally and financial responsible for the new church.
+Along with other sponsor churches, local Baptist Association and the BGCT New Church Starter and Office of Intercultural Ministries, this makes up the team of Covenant Partners who partners with you the Church Planting Pastor.